 Cool stuff and hot links

-If you're interested in celebrity graves and related topics (and isn't that why you're here?), here are a few more sites you might enjoy:
+If you're interested in celebrity graves and related topics (and if you're not, what the heck are you doing here?), here are a few more sites you might enjoy:

-If you happen to be in the Los Angeles area, do yourself a favor and take Scott's great Dearly Departed Tour.
+• If you happen to be in the Los Angeles area, do yourself a favor and check out Scott's great Dearly Departed Tours.
 You'll see the sites of famous murders, deaths and various tragedies in the Los Angeles area, and you'll get Scott's unequaled and entertaining behind-the-scenes information.
-Even if you're not a crime and tragedy fan, you're guaranteed to enjoy this tour, a truly unique L.A. experience.
+Even if you're not a crime and tragedy fan, you're guaranteed to enjoy these tours, a truly unique L.A. experience.
+Scott offers a variety of different tours, including the Tragical History Tour, the Helter Skelter Tour, the G-G-G-Ghost Tour (a unique walking tour through Hollywood), the Nasty Nellie Oleson Tour, the Hollywood Movie Tour, the Horror Film Location Tour, and the CarpenTour (commemorating the anniversary of the passing of Karen Carpenter).
+All of these tours are among the most unique, entertaining, fascinating and highly rated in all of Hollywood.

-Find-A-Grave includes information on an incredible 43 million graves around the world.
+• Find-A-Grave includes information on more than 120 million (and counting!) graves around the world.
 The site includes an extensive and easily searchable listing of celebrity graves, often with photos, and also a searchable database of "non-famous" graves.
 If they're dead, they're probably here.
 And they'll show you where to find 'em.

-A coroner's office with a gift shop?
+• A coroner's office with a gift shop?
 Only in Los Angeles.
 The L.A.
 County Coroner's office operates a gift shop, with proceeds going to the county's Youthful Drunk Driver Visitation Program, which is an alternative sentencing option that focuses on drug-, alcohol- and weapons-related offenses, in addition to driving under the influence and other driving offenses.
 Sentencing in this program involves a tour of the morgue and witnessing an actual autopsy.
 (I wonder if they allow non-offenders to sign up for the program, just for fun.)
 Anyway, the gift shop offers T-shirts, hats, coffee cups, pens, beach towels and dozens of other products -- even toe tags! -- with most featuring the logo of the coroner's office.
 They're great gifts, and great conversation pieces.
 Plus, the proceeds go to a good cause.
+I do all my shopping here for holidays, birthdays and just for me.

-And here are a few great websites run by some of my grave-hunting friends:
+And here are a few great graving websites run by some of my grave-hunting pals:

 Lisa Burks' Adventures in Grave Hunting